Hell in a Cell (2010)

-The 2010 Hell in a Cell was the second annual Hell in a Cell professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on October 3, 2010, at the American Airlines Center in Dallas, Texas.
-It was the final Hell in a Cell held during the first brand split, which ended in August 2011, but was reinstated in July 2016.
+The 2010 Hell in a Cell was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the second annual Hell in a Cell event and took place on October 3, 2010, at the American Airlines Center in Dallas, Texas, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+The event centered on the men's Hell in a Cell match, a 20-foot-high roofed steel cage that surrounds the ring and ringside area with no countouts or disqualifications and the only way to win is by pinfall or submission in the ring.

-Six matches were contested at the event.
-In the main event, Kane retained the World Heavyweight Championship against The Undertaker in a Hell in a Cell match.
-This made it the last WWE pay-per-view in which the World Heavyweight Championship was in the main event until TLC: Tables, Ladders & Chairs in December 2013.
-Other matches included Randy Orton retaining the WWE Championship against Sheamus in a Hell in a Cell match, Daniel Bryan retained the United States Championship against The Miz and John Morrison in a Triple Threat Submissions Count Anywhere Match, Wade Barrett defeated John Cena, and Edge defeated Jack Swagger.
+Six matches were contested at the event, including two Hell in a Cell matches.
+In the main event, Kane retained SmackDown's World Heavyweight Championship against The Undertaker in a Hell in a Cell match.
+In the other Hell in a Cell match, Randy Orton retained Raw's WWE Championship against Sheamus.
+Also on the card, Daniel Bryan retained Raw's United States Championship against The Miz and John Morrison in a Triple Threat Submissions Count Anywhere match, Wade Barrett defeated John Cena, and Edge defeated Jack Swagger.

+This was the final Hell in a Cell event held during the first brand split, which ended in August 2011, but was reinstated in July 2016.
+This was also WWE's last PPV event in which the World Heavyweight Championship was in the main event until TLC: Tables, Ladders & Chairs in December 2013.

 Production

 Background

-The event was held at the American Airlines Center in Dallas, Texas.
+The second annual Hell in a Cell event was held at the American Airlines Center in Dallas, Texas.

-In 2009, World Wrestling Entertainment (WWE) introduced Hell in a Cell as a gimmick pay-per-view (PPV).
-The concept of the show came from WWE's established Hell in a Cell match, in which competitors fight inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
+In 2009, World Wrestling Entertainment (WWE) held a professional wrestling pay-per-view (PPV) event titled Hell in a Cell, which replaced the previously annual October PPV, No Mercy.
+The concept came from WWE's established Hell in a Cell match, in which competitors fight inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
 The main event match of the card was contested under the Hell in a Cell stipulation.
-The 2010 event was the second Hell in a Cell, establishing the event as the annual October PPV.
-The event took place on October 3, 2010, at the American Airlines Center in Dallas, Texas and featured wrestlers from the Raw and SmackDown brand divisions.
+A second Hell in a Cell event was scheduled for October 3, 2010, at the American Airlines Center in Dallas, Texas and featured wrestlers from the Raw and SmackDown brand divisions.
+This established Hell in a Cell as the company's new annual October PPV.